varunreddy0129/ai-social-scheduler/README.md

 ## 🎨 Frontend — Vercel

-The React frontend is deployed using Vercel.
+The React/Vite frontend is deployed using Vercel.

 ### Configuration